 IRS Form 1099-Q is a statement issued by a 529 plan or Coverdell ESA administrator that lists the amount of distributions in a given tax year.
 The Form 1099-Q will be issued to the beneficiary if the 529 distribution was paid to:

-- The 529 plan beneficiary
+• The 529 plan beneficiary

-- The college, K-12 school or apprenticeship program the beneficiary attends
+• The college, K-12 school, or apprenticeship program the beneficiary attends

-- A student loan provider
+• A student loan provider

-When the Form 1099-Q is issued to the 529 plan beneficiary, any taxable amount of the distribution will be reported on the beneficiary’s income tax return.
+When the Form 1099-Q is issued to the 529 plan beneficiary, any taxable amount of the distribution will be reported on the designated beneficiary’s income tax return.
 This typically results in a lower tax obligation than if the Form 1099-Q is issued to the parent or 529 plan account owner.

 What is IRS Form 1098-T?

 Form 1098-T can be misleading because it does not provide a complete list of 529 plan qualified expenses.
-For example, Form 1098-T does not include room and board costs, computers and internet access, K-12 tuition, student loan repayments or costs of apprenticeship programs.
-It’s up to the beneficiary and their parents to save receipts and calculate the total amount of qualified 529 plan expenses during the tax year.
+For example, Form 1098-T does not include room and board costs, computers and internet access, K-12 tuition, student loan repayments, or costs of apprenticeship programs.
+It’s up to the beneficiary and their parents to save receipts and calculate the total amount of qualifying 529 plan expenses during the tax year.

 How to calculate 529 plan taxable distributions